kejia6002/fdafm/README.md

 	This directory contains all of the AFM data analysis modules implemented in Python
 2. test_data:

-	This directory contains some examplary input files.
+	This directory contains some exemplary input files.
 It is recommended to run the whole pipeline with these test data step-by-step as a test run to check if all modules are running properly
 3. test_run_result_example:

-	the examplary output of fdafm, which was the produced by running the pipeline descirbed down below
+	The exemplary output of fdafm, which was produced by running the pipeline described down below
 4. all_commands.sh
-	this is a bash script that records all commands in the data analysis pipeline described under the section #usage.
-If you are running your own data, you will need to run the first two steps one by one in the pipeline to calculate your own probe sensitivity values first.
+	This bash script records all commands in the data analysis pipeline described under section #usage.
+If you are running your data, you will need to run the first two steps one by one in the pipeline to calculate your own probe sensitivity values first.
 After that, you may revise all_commands.sh with your own sensitivity values and probe spring constant before running the rest of the commands (I have provided instructions in all_commands.sh)

 # Installation
 The algorithms were implemented in Python 2.7.
 Several libraries are required.
 Install the packages by running: